 For many visitors, experiencing the Japanese tea ceremony is one of the highlights of their trip.
 The tea ceremony is a prescriptive and highly formalized ritual, performed as a kind of meditation and as a way of honoring guests and bringing people together.
 Many elements of Buddhism are incorporated into the tea ceremony.
-If you watch one or get a chance to take part, you will be able to try some bitter, yet delicious powdered matcha green tea which has been whisked with hot water during the ritual.
+If you get a chance to take part, you will be able to try some bitter, yet delicious powdered matcha green tea which has been whisked with hot water during the ritual.

 Japan has a long tradition of creating some of the most beautiful calligraphy in the world as the Chinese characters used to write the language naturally lend themselves to the elegant inky brushstrokes used in this amazing craft.
 It takes years of study and practice to become proficient, and calligraphy is also seen as a way of relaxing and meditating as well as a creative pursuit.
 On a trip to Japan, you can learn the basics of Japanese calligraphy yourself, or simply buy some brushes or traditional ink paintings as souvenirs.

-Ikebana or Kado is an ancient art of flower arranging that has its origins in Buddhist altar offerings.
+Ikebana or "Kado" is an ancient art of flower arranging that has its origins in Buddhist altar offerings.
 It is one of the three Japanese classical arts of refinement.
 The aim of Ikebana is to balance different elements to make a harmonious and aesthetically pleasing arrangement.
 It emphasizes form, minimalism and combining nature and humanity.
 There are many ikebana shows, often in parks or temple grounds, but if you stay in a traditional Japanese inn, you are likely to find an ikebana arrangement in the alcove in your room.

-6. People who express Japanese Traditions
+7. People who express Japanese Traditions

-Geish and Maiko
+Geisha and Maiko

 Kabuki is an age-old tradition of Japanese theatre, produced and played since the 17th century.
 Originally, kabuki was performed by women and young boys.
 However, mid-17th century, the style of kabuki changed and became a male-exclusive world.
 Since then, kabuki actors proudly carry the tradition and portray both male and female roles in a play.
 The art of kabuki is usually passed down generation to generation, from fathers to their sons.
 As such, there are many famous “kabuki families” in Japan that have a long-standing tradition of performing on stage.